Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

 You don’t have to pay more to reserve a unit.

 Popular cars should not cost more than they actually should.
-If the dealer offers to get the unit sooner than other dealers but asks for a fee, then you are actually getting tricked.
+If the dealer offers to get the unit sooner than other dealers but asks for a fee, you are actually getting tricked.
 There are also cases when dealers ask for reservation fees to secure their promo if buyers consider purchasing later.

 When looking for a car loan, you must also check the required documents and eligibility they are imposing.
 All lenders will naturally ask for a valid ID or two.
 Many of them will ask for additional loan-specific paperwork such as payslips, Certificate of Employment, proof of citizenship, proof of address, and others.